 So when CAN you ask about salary, benefits and more?
 When you’re sure they want to offer you the job, and it becomes a negotiation, that’s when to ask.

-We just covered the top 11 phone interview questions, but if you want to practice more, here are some additional questions you could hear in your phone interview:
+We just covered the top 11 phone interview questions and answers that any professional should know.
+However if you want to practice more, here are some additional questions you could hear in your phone interview: